AshRouth/SOC/_motions/Voting Paper Land Use.md

 **In HO401(a), replace the reference to LD400 (LVT), with a reference to EC780,** where the substantive policy sits, so that it reads: \\
-"a) gradually introduce a Land Value Tax (see EC780) to reduce profits from speculation on existing homes and development sites, aert term increase the amount of land held by Community Land Trusts (see HO513-514);".
+"a) gradually introduce a Land Value Tax (see EC780) to reduce profits from speculation on existing homes and development sites, and in the short term increase the amount of land held by Community Land Trusts (see HO513-514);".

 #### Industry